techfromsage/persona-php-client/README.md

 ));
 ```

+** WARNING **
+The FileSystemCache caching mechanism has been found to generated 32 folders per cache
+key & does not clean down old cache keys.
+This causes the file system to deplete all
+available inodes.
+It is recommended to not use the FileSystemCache object.

 Where applicable, each API call can override the global TTL by passing in a TTL value.
 ```php
 $cacheTTL = 300;